amirzib/MCI-Cypress/README.md

-# Testing MCI web with cypress
+# Testing MCI web with Cypress
 ---
 ## Section 1: Quick Overview
 #### Overview
-Here we are writing some test about login on MCI web with cypress and gherklin syntax.
+Here we are writing some tests about login on MCI web with cypress and gherklin syntax.

 #### Road map
 We expect login should be successfully done and other things should load correctly.
-In next steps we trying to create a session to login automatically.
+In the next steps, we trying to create a session to log in automatically.

 #### Configuration
 We have ```baseUrl:"http://my.mci.ir"``` and ```specPattern:'cypress/e2e/**/*.feature'``` with this syntax.
 It should be written in *cypress.config.js* in e2e block.